kklin/dksnap/README.md

 ### Docker Snapshots for Test Databases

-`dksnap` allows you to create, view, and run snapshots of docker containers.
+`dksnap` creates, inspects, and runs snapshots of docker containers.

+The main use case for `dksnap` is during development and test.
+Often times, it can take quite a while to run all of the initialization and setup necessary for a database,

+Do you ever

+DK snap is an easy way to great an image of your test database container, and reset back to it whenever you want.

 - TODO Outline
     - Typically when developing, particulary with docker compose, you've got a